fnordoglargh/metametalmapper/README.md

 * Allow fine tuning the band relationships (e.g. don't connect bands through artists who were only part of the live line-up).
 * Implement a flag to overwrite data unconditionally.
-* Implement option to overwrite data based on how old it is.
+* Implement option to overwrite data based on its age.
 * Connecting releases with labels.
 The screenshot shows additional label nodes (and their connections) from prototyping.
     ![Prototype including labels and Albums](img/intro_graph_2.png)